dpareasy/RT1_final_assignment/README.md

 * **launch**: it's a folder containing all the files with .launch extension needed to launch the simulation;
 * **src**: it's a folder containing all C++ executables used in this package;
 * **CMakeList.txt**: it's a file with informations about the compilation;
-* **package.xml**: it's a file with insofrmations about the compilation;
+* **package.xml**: it's a file with insoformations about the compilation;
 * **urdf**: it's a folder containing the information about the robot;
 * **config**: it's a folder containing a file useful for simulation tools;

-In particulare the folder named 'src' contains:
+In particular the folder named 'src' contains:
-- `UI.cpp`:  which is the node for the user interface
+- `UI.cpp`:  which is the node for the user interface;
-- `ReachTarget.cpp`: which is the node for the autonomous navigation of the robot
+- `ReachTarget.cpp`: which is the node for the autonomous navigation of the robot;
-- `AssistedDrive.cpp`: which is the node for the navigation with assisted drive
+- `AssistedDrive.cpp`: which is the node for the navigation with assisted drive;

 The one used for the simple navigation with the keyboard is the teleop_twist_keyboard node.